-Our data validated our findings of the previous three years and suggests that the impact to White Sturgeon is greater during the fall and winter months than during the spring.
-Why more fish are killed in the fall and winter than the spring is unclear but the additive mortality of White Sturgeon over time at BON may be contributing to the questionable status of the stock.
+White Sturgeon depredation by pinnipeds has distinctively changed over the past decade; while 40 estimated predation events during the spring may not be cause for immediate concern, the fall and winter consumption demands more attention from judicious fish managers in the coming years.
+Our data validated our findings of the previous four years and suggests that the impact to White Sturgeon is greater during the fall and winter months than during the spring.
+It is worth noting that the minimum consumption estimates presented during the fall and winter here suggest that three months of sampling across all three tailraces this spring resulted in an estimate of 40 sturgeon consumed, and three months sampling in one tailrace in the fall and winter resulted in an estimate of 1,119 White Sturgeon consumed in just that tailrace.
+Why more fish are killed in the fall and winter than the spring is unclear, but the additive mortality of White Sturgeon over time at BON may be contributing to the questionable status of the stock.